scalalandio/chimney/docs/source/transformers/customizing-transformers.rst

   case class Butterfly(size: Int, name: String, wingsColor: String)

-Now, when trying to perform the same transformation as in :ref:`Getting started with transformers`, we get compile-time error.
+Now, when trying to perform the same transformation as in :ref:`transformers/getting-started:Getting started with transformers`, we get compile-time error.
 This is naturally expected, as we don't have any data source for new ``wingsColor`` field.